THE PRESTIGEMOVIE REVIEW

 THE PRESTIGE is an awesome tale that turns, twists, and like all Nolan movies, buries clues and secrets in every single scene, enticing us to watch over and over to uncover the tales within the tale.

-And no mistake, there is the surface story of THE PRESTIGE and the deeper story.
+And no mistake, there is the surface story of THE PRESTIGE and the story beneath.

 So instead I'll tell you this: